LukeHopson/dria-agent/README.md

 ### Features

+**One-shot Parallel Multiple Function Calls**

+The model can can utilise many synchronous processes in one chat turn to arrive to a solution, which would require other function calling models multiple turns of conversation.

+**Free-form Reasoning and Actions**

+The model provides reasoning traces freely in natural language and the actions in between ```python ``` blocks, as it already tends to do without special prompting or tuning.

+**On-the-fly Complex Solution Generation**

+The solution provided by the model is essentially a Python program with the exclusion of some "risky" builtins like exec, eval and compile (see full list in Quickstart below).

+#### Edge Device Optimized:
 - Supports mlx, ollama, and transformers (Hugging Face).
 - Includes built-in support for macOS, Gmail, search, and more.
 - Uses similarity search to efficiently select relevant tools.